Eric Betzig: Ann Arbor Machine Company

 In 1994, Betzig became frustrated with the academic community and the uncertainty of the corporate structure of Bell Laboratories, prompting him to leave both.
-He spent some years as a stay-at-home dad before reentering the workforce in 1996, when he took up the position of vice president of research and development at Ann Arbor Machine Company, which was owned by the Betzig family.
+He spent some years as a stay-at-home dad before reentering the workforce in 1996, when he took up the position of vice president of research and development at Ann Arbor Machine Company, which was partially owned by the Betzig family.
 Here he developed Flexible Adaptive Servohydraulic Technology (FAST), but after spending millions of dollars on development he only sold two devices.

 Return to academia

 In 2002, Betzig returned to the field of microscopy and founded New Millennium Research in Okemos, Michigan.
 Inspired by Mike Davidson's work with fluorescent proteins, he developed photoactivated localization microscopy (PALM), a method of controlling fluorescent proteins that used pulses of light to create images of a higher resolution than were previously thought possible.
 In the living room of his old Bell Labs collaborator Harald Hess, Betzig and Hess developed the first optical microscope based on this technology.
 They built their first prototype in under two months, earning them widespread attention.
 In October of that year, the Howard Hughes Medical Institute's Janelia Farm Research Campus hired him, but his lab was still under construction at the time.

 In early 2006, he formally joined Janelia as a group leader to work on developing super high-resolution fluorescence microscopy techniques.
 He used this technique to study the division of cells in human embryos.
 In 2010, he was offered the Max Delbruck Prize, but he declined it and Xiaowei Zhuang received the award.
 In 2014, Betzig was jointly awarded the Nobel Prize in Chemistry along with Stefan Hell and William E. Moerner.

 On May 31, 2016 he was appointed an Academician of the Pontifical Academy of Sciences by Pope Francis.

-In the summer of 2017, Betzig joined the faculty of UC Berkeley with a joint appointment at Lawrence Berkeley National Laboratory.
+In the summer of 2017, Betzig joined the Berkeley faculty with a joint appointment at Lawrence Berkeley National Laboratory.